mtimjones/7drl/README.md

 # Building and Running

-The source includes a standard Makefile, so make should suffice:
+The source includes a standard Makefile, so make should suffice.
+Your terminal window should be large enough to fit the game window, so expand it.

 ```
 make